thoughtspot/thoughtspot.github.io/_admin/ts-cloud/integration-overview.md

 In addition to the Visual Embed SDK, ThoughtSpot provides a set of data APIs to fetch data from the ThoughtSpot application.
 For example, you can construct a search answer using the data APIs and use this link to embed search answers with your application.

-Irrespective of the method you use for embedding, you must define your application workflows to enable seamless navigation between the host and embedded interfaces.
+Irrespective of the method you use for embedding, make sure you define your application workflows to enable seamless navigation between the host and embedded interfaces.

 ## Define user roles and privileges